Why Is My Dog Shedding So Much [Ask a Vet]

 Wondering why your dog is shedding so much?
 Or looking for personalized ways to minimize excessive shedding?
 We’re here to help.

 Sploot Veterinary Care offers primary and urgent veterinary services for both dogs and cats.
 We merge top-notch care and convenience, offering next-level veterinary care with empathy.
-We have multiple, convenient vet clinic locations, open 365 days a year until 10 pm.
+We have multiple, convenient vet clinic locations, open 365 days a year, with extended vet clinic hours.

 Schedule an appointment easily online or through the Sploot Vets app, your trusted mobile pet care companion.